Innim/alex/README.md

 #### Import translation from Google Play to project XML files

-When you download and unzip translations from Google Play, you need to import it in project's xml files.
+When you download and unzip translations from Google Play, you need to import them in project's xml files.
 You can copy it all manually, but it's very inconvenient.
-So you can use command `import_xml` to do it.
+So you can use the command `import_xml` to do it.

 ```
 alex l10n import_xml --path=path/to/dir/with/translations